mdnelles/employees.neio.server/README.md

 -  It is excellent for starting development and testing environments.
 -  You can ramp up legacy environments without polluting your host or client system.

-To spin up mysql container `docker-compose -f mysql.yml up`.
+To spin up mysql container `docker compose -f mysql.yml up`.